derekschwenke/privilege/README.md

 ======================

 NAME

-    privilege - generate a report of from three input csv files
+    privilege - generates a report of from three input csv files

 SYNOPSIS

     python privilege [...]

 DESCRIPTION